By Sam Lee

 Di Maria, even for the mega money Real Madrid are demanding and the gaping holes elsewhere in the United squad, would be an excellent addition for any club, let alone one bereft of world class players and Champions League football.

 For one, he brings an X Factor which has been missing at Old Trafford for what seems like forever.
-The star man in last season's Champions League final, and indeed vital to the most recent trophies Madrid have won, he is only on the market because of Florentino Perez's insatiable desire for star names.
+The star man in last season's Champions League final, and indeed vital to the most recent trophies Madrid have won, he is only on the market because of Florentino Perez's insatiable desire for new star names.

 But United must ensure they are not just taking a car with a duff engine and giving it a fresh lick of paint.
 Midfielders and defenders are needed, and they need to be able to play the way Van Gaal wants.